microprediction/timemachines/README.md

 In returning state, the intent is that the *caller* might carry the state from one invocation to the next verbatim.
 This is arguably more convenient than having the predicting object maintain state, because the caller can "freeze" the state as they see fit, as when making conditional predictions.
 This also eyes lambda-based deployments and *encourages* tidy use of internal state - not that we succeed when calling down to statsmodels (though prophet, and others including the home grown models use simple dictionaries, making serialization trivial).

-You'll notice also that parameter use seems limited.
-This is deliberate.
-A skater is morally a "bound" model (i.e. fixed hyper-parameters) and ready to use.
-Any fitting, estimation or updating is the skater's internal responsibility.
-That said, it is sometimes useful to enlarge the skater concept to include hyper-parameters, as this enourages a more standardized way to expose and fit them.
-It remains the responsibility of the skater designer to ensure that the parameter space is folded into (0,1) is a somewhat sensible way.

-The use of a single scalar for hyper-parameters may seem unnatural, but is slighly less unnatural if [conventions](https://github.com/microprediction/timemachines/blob/main/timemachines/skatertools/utilities/conventions.py) are followed that inflate \[0,1\] into the square \[0,1\]^2 or the cube \[0,1\]^3.
-See the functions **to_space** and **from_space**.
-This also makes it trivial for anyone to design black box optimization routines that can work on any skater, without knowing its working.
-The humpday package makes this trivial - albeit time-consuming.

 ### Summary of conventions: